Take chanceS. standout!

 QUICK HINT: THE TALLEST BOOTH MAY NOT BE THE BEST IDEA

-How do you have the exhibit or environment that represents your brand well yet rises above the rest?
+How to have the exhibit or environment that represents your brand well yet rises above the rest?
 Here is a hint… it is not all about having the tallest booth on the floor.
 Having a great designer who can help translate your brand into a three-dimensional space is ideal.

-HOW DO I STAND OUT WHEN MY BRAND COLOR IS 'SAFE BLUE'? —
+HOW DO I STAND OUT WHEN MY BRAND COLOR IS 'SAFE BLUE' oR, 'CTA ORANGE'?

 QUICK HINT: IF THE COLOR OF YOUR INDUSTRY IS BLUE AND WHITE, YOU WANT TO STAY FAR AWAY FROM THOSE DEFINING ATTRIBUTES